wngaw/wngaw.github.io/_posts/2019-07-11-statistical-power.md

 ## What is Statistical Power?

 Statistical power is defined as the probability of correctly rejecting $$H_0$$.
-In other words, it is defined as 1 - Type 2 error.
+In other words, it is defined as (1 - Type 2 error).
 In most experiments, a minimum of 80% statistical power is required to consider the test statistically significant.
-In a hypothesis test, our goal is to keep both $$\alpha$$ and $$beta$$ low.
-Since $$alpha$$ and $$\beta$$ are inversely related, the only way to reduce both simultaneously is to increase the sample size.
+In a hypothesis test, our goal is to keep both $$\alpha$$ and $$\beta$$ low.
+Since $$\alpha$$ and $$\beta$$ are inversely related, the only way to reduce both simultaneously is to increase the sample size.

 ## Context

 Suppose, we invented a new drug that can reduce blood pressure.
 To test the effectivelness of the drug, we set up an experiment involving two groups of 100 users.
 The group that receives the treatment is the experimental group, the one that does not is the control group.
-The users have blood pressure that is normally distributed between 140 and 180 mmHg, with a standard deviation of 12mmHg.
+The users have blood pressure that is normally distributed between 140 and 180 mmHg, with a standard deviation of 12 mmHg.
 We set the significance level $$\alpha$$ at 5%.

 $$
 s_{exp} = 12, s_{ctrl} = 12  \\